mattlean/lean-js-app-starter/docs/auto-hot-reloading.md

 -   `nodemon.preload.json`
 -   `nodemon.renderer.json`

-This type of nodemon config file works in tandem with webpack watch mode, so nodemon isn't actually responsible for watching for changes in the app's source code (i.e. all the code in the `src/` directory).
-That's webpack watch mode's job.
+This type of nodemon config file works in tandem with webpack, so nodemon isn't actually responsible for watching for changes in the app's source code (i.e. all the code in the `src/` directory).
+That's webpack's job.

-Instead, nodemon watches files outside of webpack watch mode's jurisdiction like `package.json`, nodemon config files, and webpack config files (i.e. anything outside of the `src/` directory) that should still affect the build in some way.
+Instead, nodemon watches files outside of webpack's jurisdiction like `package.json`, nodemon config files, and webpack config files (i.e. anything outside of the `src/` directory) that should still affect the build in some way.

 ### b) Application Auto Reload